sagemath/trac_to_gh/Issue 3124.md

 # Issue 3124: bug in solve_mod

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3124

 Original creator: was